 As a street drug, coke can be found as a fine, snowy, crystal powder which is commonly known as White, Toot, Snow, Sniff, Sneeze, Paradise, Nose Candy, Mojo, Flake, Dust, Coke, Crack, Charlie, C, Blow, Binge, Bernice, or Aunt Nora.
-Street dealers usually cut or dilute coke with non-psychoactive substances such as flour, baking soda, talcum powder, or cornstarch to boost their profits.
+Street dealers usually cut or dilute coke with non-psychoactive substances such as flour, inositol, baking soda, or talcum powder to boost their profits.

 What is Cocaine?

-Individuals abuse and get addicted to two types of cocaine: the freebase or water-insoluble cocaine base and the water-soluble hydrochloride salt.
-The powdered water-soluble hydrochloride salt is sniffed or injected while the water-insoluble cocaine base is smoked.
+Individuals can abuse and get addicted to two types of cocaine: the freebase or water-insoluble cocaine base, and/or the water-soluble hydrochloride salt.
+The powdered water-soluble hydrochloride salt is sniffed or injected, while the water-insoluble cocaine base is smoked.

-The freebase type of the drug is prepared by mixing coke with baking soda or ammonia, then heating the solution to evaporate the hydrochloride to leave a smokable crystal.
+The cocaine freebase type of the drug is prepared by mixing coke with baking soda or ammonia, then heating the solution to evaporate the hydrochloride to leave a smokable crystal.
 This mixture produces a crackling sound when being smoked, hence the creation of the term “crack cocaine.”

 Why Do People Abuse Cocaine?